zlzforever/Swarm/README.md

 ## CONSIDERATION

 + Client can't connect to Swarm server, but processes of jobs are still running, when the server restart, server should know those information and update job's state to database?
-+ Client down, all processes it opened will killed or still exists? if exists, make should storage process<-> job info to help rescue client.
++ Client down, all processes it opened still alive?  may be we should store process<-> job info to help rescue client.

 ## CONTRIBUTION